 This five-day short course will provide an introduction to state-of-the-art experimental methods in mineralogy, geochemistry and geophysics as applied to understanding the composition, structure and dynamics of the Earth’s interior.
 Topics to be covered include high-pressure/high-temperature experimental methods, spectroscopy and X-ray diffraction at high-pressure, transmission electron microscopy, thermodynamics and phase equilibria, high-pressure crystal chemistry, equations of state, transformation kinetics, diffusion and deformation.
 The course will be held in the laboratories of Bayerisches Geoinstitut.

 Requirements: The course is aimed primarily at advanced-level undergraduate and graduate students but is also open to postdoctoral researchers.
 Participants should have completed at least 7 semesters of Earth Sciences and should have a basic background in mineralogy, crystallography, petrology and/or geophysics.
-Due to possible health care restrictions because of the corona virus pandemic the number of participants may be limited to 18.
+The number of participants is limited to 30.
 The official course language is English.
 ECTS (European Credit Transfer System): Participants may obtain 2 ECTS credit points after completion of the course and after passing a written examination.
 For students who do not wish to obtain an ECTS certificate, the examination is not required.

-Costs: The course fee will be Euro 80.- which covers the course materials, refreshments during the course and the Short Course dinner on Tuesday night.
+Costs: There is no fee for the course.
+Teaching materials and refreshments during the course are sponsored by BGI.
+The Short Course dinner on Tuesday night is at own expense.
 We will help find reasonably priced accommodation.
 The course receives financial support by German Mineralogical Society (Deutsche Mineralogische Gesellschaft - DMG).
-Non-Bayreuth student members of DMG are eligible for travel support to the amount of Euro 50,-.
+Non-Bayreuth student members of DMG are eligible for travel support to the amount of Euro 100,-.

 |Information:||Further information can be obtained from

 |Applications||should be sent to the following address before January 8, 2024:|